See the Story Index for Wael Abdelgawad’s other stories.

 Two fifty for a can of soda?
 I laid three dollars on the bar.
 “So have you seen him?”

-The bartender eyed the money pointedly, not picking it up and not saying anything.
+The bartender eyed the money pointedly, not picking it up and not speaking.
 I received the message and added a twenty dollar bill to the pile.

 He scooped up the cash.
 “Sure, but not lately.
 He comes in, drinks himself under the table.
 A man on a mission.”